-Between Hurricane Sandy and the presidential election countdown, it’s fair to say we are a nation distracted, but we are sure a fair number of you have still got the Great Pumpkin on the brain, Charlie Brown.
-It only seems fitting — especially with tumbling temperatures and rapidly falling leaves — that winter squash is this week’s Real Food spotlight.
+Between the reappearance of spring favorites like kale and turnips and the delightful abundance of the season's apples at the farmers market, it's fair to say we are rather distracted, but we are sure a fair number of you have still got the Great Pumpkin on the brain, Charlie Brown.
+It only seems fitting -- especially with tumbling temperatures and rapidly falling leaves -- that winter squash is this week's Real Food spotlight.

 There are dozens of cultivars to choose from, and as cooks and eaters become more interested in local produce, there are more on offer at farmers' markets and through farm share programs.